eMartin0/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

         ## END
    </VirtualHost>
    ```
 4. Create two scripts to help with building the image and runing the container.
-Your build_image.sh should be like this : <br>
+Your build_image.sh should be like this :
    ```bash
    #!/bin/bash
    docker build -t proxy-static-image .
    ```
-   Your run_container.sh should be like this : <br>
+   Your run_container.sh should be like this :
    ```bash
    #!/bin/bash
    docker run -p 8080:80 --name static-proxy-srv proxy-static-image
    ```
-5. Create helpers to build/run your images/containers, the script for the static server should be like this : <br>
+5. Create helpers to build/run your images/containers, the script for the static server should be like this :
    ```bash
    #!/bin/bash
    docker kill static-srv 2> /dev/null